 What is Pascal's principle?

 Pascal's principle is used in many hydraulic systems, such as hydraulic press, which is shown in the figure below.
-There are two pistons: one with a smaller area and one with a bigger area that are connected with each other via some hydraulic fluid.
+There are two pistons: one with a smaller area and one with a bigger area, that are connected with each other via some hydraulic fluid.
 The pressure that the smaller piston exerts against the liquid will be precisely equal to the pressure the liquid exerts against the bigger cylinder.
 It is important to stress that not the forces, but pressures are equal.

 Pascal's law calculator

 Our hydraulic pressure calculator can compute suitable parameters of both pistons in the hydraulic press.
-To do this, we have used Pascal's law formula, which after appropriate transformations takes the form of:
+To do this, we have used Pascal's law formula, which after appropriate transformations, takes the form of:

-A₂is the area of the second piston.
+- – Area of the second piston.

 The pressure of the liquid inside the hydraulic press can be calculated in two simple ways: or .
 Although this is not obvious at first, the principle of energy conservation is fulfilled in the hydraulic press.
-To lift a heavier object lying on the first piston, we need to move the second piston at the longer distance.
+To lift a heavier object lying on the first piston, we need to move the second piston at a longer distance.
 We can express it with these equations:

-d₂is the distance at which the second piston has moved.
+- – Distance at which the second piston has moved.